artisans-io/artisans-io.github.io/index.md

 sections:
-  - type: call-to-action.html
+  - type: about.html
     section_id: about
     background_style: bg-primary
     title: We've got what you need!
-    text: Start Bootstrap has everything you need to get your new website up and running in no time!
-All of the templates and themes on Start Bootstrap are open source, free to download, and easy to use.
-No strings attached!
+    text: We build digital products cratfed for humans.
+We make apps, websites, technology and providing workshops and trainings.
+We are not an agency, all of our ventures are partnerships. <br /><br />We are an entirely remote team of software engineers, designers, entrepreneurs, problem solvers, rock climbers, photographers, mathematicians and more.<br/><br/>
+      For Smartview360 GmbH we created the OrderBOOK, VoteBOOK and WorkBOOK that are used by thousands of customers around the world.<br/><br/> We work with people that share our passion for great design, innovation & brave ideas.
+If that’s you, <strong>get in touch</strong>.
-    actions:
+    # actions:
-      - title: Get Started!
+    #   - title: Get Started!
-        url: '/about'
+    #     url: '/about'
-        class: btn-light
+    #     class: btn-light

   # - type: portfolio.html
   #   # this section has always ID 'portfolio'